Accretion and Structure of Radiating Disks

 \subsection{Numerical methods}

 Solutions corresponding to heavy selfgravitating disks can be obtained numerically by solving Eqs.~(\ref{ac}), (\ref{aj}) and (\ref{al}).
-In the following we shall specialize to the polytropic equation of state $p = K \rho^\Gamma$, so that $h = (K \Gamma / (\Gamma - 1)) \rho^{\Gamma - 1}$.
-As before the rotation law $\omega = \omega(r)$ is fixed, and we restrict the discussion to $\omega$-const, $v$-const and $j$-const rotation laws.
+In the following we assume the polytropic equation of state $p = K \rho^\Gamma$, so that $h = (K \Gamma / (\Gamma - 1)) \rho^{\Gamma - 1}$.
+The rotation law is fixed up to a multiplicative constant.
+Numerical examples will be given for Keplerian-type rotation $\omega \sim r^{-3/2}$.